Using this guide, you can set up a development environment in five minutes to trigger a PHLO.

-Install Java and the Plivo Java SDK
+Install Java, Spring, and the Plivo Java SDK

-Install Plivo Java Package using IntelliJ Idea
+Install Spring and the Plivo Java SDK using IntelliJ Idea

 • Install the Plivo Java package by adding the dependency in pom.xml